 For most conferences, ASLME offers attendees continuing medical and legal credits.
 To learn more about continuing education, contact our Conference Director at firstname.lastname@example.org.

 To learn more about the topics in the current issue of the Journal of Law Medicine & Ethics, participate in our Webinar Series.
 Webinars are held 4-6 times a year, in conjunction with the release of each edition of JLME.
 These are great learning opportunities that connect you directly with experts in the fields of law, medicine, public health, and ethics.
 Members receive a special discounted rate; non-members are invited as well.

 Who Should Attend:

-- Kathleen Hoke, J.D., Director, The Network for Public Health Law - Eastern Region
+- Mathew Swinburne, J.D.
+(Moderator), Senior Staff Attorney, Network for Public Health Law - Eastern Region

 You may qualify for CLE credit.
 ASLME is an approved provider of continuing legal education credits in several states.
 ASLME will also apply for CLE credits in other states upon request.

 Each webinar is free and open to all interested parties..
 Please complete the fields below to secure your spot.
 For additional information please contact ASLME at 617-262-4990 or email@example.com.